r8vnhill/scala-dibs/README.md

 Companion code for the **“Diseño e Implementación de Bibliotecas de Software” (DIBS)** course, demonstrating core Scala techniques for building reusable libraries.

 >[!note]
-> The course lectures and materials are in Spanish, but **all code and documentation here are in English** for wider accessibility.
+> While the course is taught in Spanish, **all code and project content is in English** to encourage accessibility and reuse.

 ## 📖 Table of Contents